Thomas-YIN/thomas-yin.github.io/_pages/extracurricular.md

 ### Volunteer Experience

-- I was one of the peer mentors in the Peer Mentor Program hosted by [**MSSSUG**](https://ug-msss.hkust.edu.hk/) (Mainland Scholar and Students Society Undergraduate), in which I led orientation activities for 1st-year students to get adapted to university life, such as workshops on course registration, major selection, etc. *(Sep.
+- I was one of the peer mentors in the Peer Mentor Program hosted by [**MSSSUG**](https://ug-msss.hkust.edu.hk/) (Mainland Scholar and Students Society Undergraduate), in which I led orientation activities for 1st-year undergraduate students to get adapted to university life, such as workshops on course registration, major selection, etc. *(Sep.
 2020 - Jun.
 2022)*

 ### Sports Team
 - I was on the HKUST [**MSSSUG**](https://ug-msss.hkust.edu.hk/) Basketball Team, in which I mainly played the Small Forward (SF) position and wore uniform number 13.
 Shown below is a picture of our team after we won the game against HKU in the 2023 tournament. *(Sep.
 2019 - Jun.
 2023)*